factor/factor/basis/compiler/cfg/register-allocation/chordal/README.md

 blocked phi affinity unlocked by a two-color exchange, an exchange that would lose more affinities than it gains, and copy chains whose representation changes must remain distinct.

+An executed regression compiles `update-predecessor-phis` with an eight-register bank and checks both replaced and untouched incoming values.
+Without boundary slot reservation this fails with `bad-vreg` during live-in mapping.
+The same failure was independently reproduced and fixed on native x86-64.